yzhao062/cs-paper-checklist/README.md

 ## 8. 🧱 Structure and Formatting

-- [ ] 8.1 All LaTeX warnings have been resolved.
+- [ ] 8.1 All LaTeX warnings and bad boxes have been resolved.
-- [ ] 8.2 Section headers match the paper outline (e.g., Introduction, Method, Experiments, etc.).
+- [ ] 8.2 Section headers follow the standard paper structure (e.g., Introduction, Method, Experiments, etc.).
-- [ ] 8.3 Appendix sections are referenced explicitly in the main text (e.g., “Appendix B.2 shows...”).
+- [ ] 8.3 All appendix sections are explicitly referenced in the main text (e.g., “Appendix B.2 shows…”).
-- [ ] 8.4 No single-line section headings (orphan lines).
+- [ ] 8.4 No **orphan lines** anywhere in the paper—avoid single-line section headers or short lines at the top/bottom of columns.
-- [ ] 8.5 No two figures/tables stacked without text in between.
+- [ ] 8.5 No two figures or tables are placed consecutively without explanatory text between them.

 ---